geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Strange tumult rent the vault of heaven — and earth, 370

-Affrighted, trembled at her monstrous birth !
+Affrighted, trembled at her monstrous birth!

 As borne impetuous by their aqueous foes,